 The first few weeks were touch and go.
 I was so close to giving up a half-dozen times and slipping a four-in-hand on in its stead.
 For me the trick was figuring out how to consistently find and thread the secret hole pocket.
 I’ve found diamond tip bow ties make the threading a tad easier.
 To my fellow #DapperDorks reading along — you know of what I speak.
 I can’t diagram it on a card.
 No video I record could replace the touch required to unearth the mystery.
 Each bow tie is different.
 Imperfect.
 It is those imperfections that out the bow tie as self-tied.

 At the Atlanta HRC Gala Dinner & Auction one of the many donors was Kirrin Finch.
 To those not familiar with the brand I strong recommend checking out their product line and mission.
 Not only do they have unique ‘unisexy’ shirts but also bow ties made from their shirt fabric scraps.
 They donated a bow tie to the event for the silent auction.
-I walked over to the table to show Grey, telling her about the brand and how I just bought the exact one a few days earlier.
+I walked over to the table to show Grey, telling him about the brand and how I just bought the exact one a few days earlier.
 Overheard by another guest, he tried to poo-poo Grey from bidding.
 I had convinced him to bid on the bow tie.
 In fact, as Megan and I were leaving for the evening I was stopped by Mr. Sullivan informing me that he won the bid and was excited about his new bow tie.
 Sharing bow tie love.
 That’s a thing.